andreas-zuerner/RAGIngestQdrant/docs/README.md

    chmod -R 750 /srv/rag/RAGIngestQdrant
    ```

-   `www-data` (or your service user) needs read/write access to `.env.local`, `DocumentDatabase/state.db`, and the `logs/` directory to reflect scheduler state and log output.
+   `www-data` (or your service user) needs read/write access to `variables/.env.local`, `DocumentDatabase/state.db`, and the `logs/` directory to reflect scheduler state and log output.

 3. **Run the app with a WSGI/ASGI server** (example: Gunicorn) so Apache/lighttpd can proxy it: